Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 Add REPRL

-After this, I follow the instruction on here to add code of REPRL (Read-Eval-Print-Reset-Loop) in the ch.cpp.
-REPRL is for reducing the overhead occurred when starting a new instance of JSE, and this loop needs to be triggered by a unique command line option (make sure to include as processArgument in the profile).
+After this, I followed the instructions here to add REPRL (Read-Eval-Print-Reset-Loop) code to ch.cpp.
+REPRL reduces the overhead of starting a new JavaScript engine instance, and this loop needs to be triggered by a unique command-line option.
+Make sure to include it as a processArgument in the profile.

-The code implementation I referred to some patches under Targets folder.
-This also can be search by grep -rn "HELO" * or grep -rn "char helo" * (under fuzzilli/Targets) and find some code implementation examples, but ensure that you have clone all JSE source code under that folder.
+For the implementation, I referred to several patches under the Targets folder.
+You can also search for grep -rn "HELO" * or grep -rn "char helo" * under fuzzilli/Targets to find implementation examples, but make sure all JavaScript engine source code has been cloned under that folder.

-After doing this, my implementation is as below (file located ChakraCore/bin/ch/ch.cpp) :
+After doing this, my implementation is shown below.
+The file is located at ChakraCore/bin/ch/ch.cpp:

 1